kymppi/formbricks-setup-examples/README.md

 Hey Hey, welcome to our monorepo where we host example projects integrated with Formbricks of different frameworks.

-This repository is basically a journal of how we integrated Formbricks with the following frameworks:
+Here, you'll find a curated collection of example projects, each showcasing the integration of Formbricks with various frameworks such as:

 - [HTML](./html/README.md)
 - [React](./reactjs/README.md)